Last Update: 2024 - 01 - 25

 Episode 9 - Improve Code Readability with Procedures

 Writing procedures for code reuse is a fairly common concept.
 Recently, while reading Clean Code by Robert C. Martin, I became aware of a different reason to use procedure in you VBA code.

 By structuring code into procedures, you can significantly improve the intuitive readability of your code.
 Watch the video to see how some complex, technical if-blocks read almost like plain English after I encapsulated them into their own functions.

 I’m still amazed how effective this very simple approach is.
 All the more, as I have more than ten years of experience in programming and never had that idea myself.

 Book recommendation: Clean Code: A Handbook of Agile Software Craftsmanship* - Robert C. Martin

-These are the videos published so far.
-I’m aware that there is room for improvement, particularly in my talking in English.
-I’m going to work on that. - I welcome any additional feedback you might have.
+These are the videos recorded so far. - I welcome any feedback you might have.
 Send me an email or write a comment on YouTube.

 Overall, I enjoyed recording and editing these videos much.
 I am pretty sure there are more to come.
 I’ve got some ideas shortlisted already.

 Subscribe to my newsletter not to miss the next episode.